- Home

 The rehabilitation process at PCP is comprehensive, supporting clients from detox through aftercare.

-Ketamine addiction can develop quickly, often starting with casual or medical use before leading to dependence.
-Recognising the signs early is key to getting help.
+Ketamine addiction can develop quickly, often beginning with recreational or occasional use before progressing to full dependence.
+Recognising the signs of ketamine addiction early is key to getting the right help — if you or someone you care about is showing any of the symptoms below, it may be time to speak to a specialist.

 Common signs of ketamine addiction include: